Pipe insulation

 Pipe insulation and building insulation shown together during construction and once finished in an apartment building in Ontario, Canada.

 Pipe Insulation is thermal or acoustic insulation used on pipework.

 Applications

 Condensation control

-Where pipes operate at below-ambient temperatures, the potential exists for water vapour to condense on the pipe surface.
-Moisture is known to contribute towards many different types of corrosion, so preventing the formation of condensation on pipework is usually considered important.
+Where pipes operate at below-ambient temperatures, the potential exists for water vapor to condense on the pipe surface.
+Moisture is known to contribute to many different types of corrosion, so preventing the formation of condensation on pipework is usually considered important.

 Pipe insulation can prevent condensation forming, as the surface temperature of the insulation will vary from the surface temperature of the pipe.
 Condensation will not occur, provided that (a) the insulation surface is above the dewpoint temperature of the air; and (b) the insulation incorporates some form of water-vapour barrier or retarder that prevents water vapour from passing through the insulation to form on the pipe surface.

 Pipe freezing

 Since some water pipes are located either outside or in unheated areas where the ambient temperature may occasionally drop below the freezing point of water, any water in the pipework may potentially freeze.
 When water freezes it expands and this expansion can cause failure of a pipe system in any one of a number of ways.

 Pipe insulation cannot prevent the freezing of standing water in pipework, but it can increase the time required for freezing to occur—thereby reducing the risk of the water in the pipes freezing.
 For this reason, it is recommended to insulate pipework at risk of freezing, and local water-supply regulations may require pipe insulation be applied to pipework to reduce the risk of pipe freezing.

 For a given length, a smaller-bore pipe holds a smaller volume of water than a larger-bore pipe, and therefore water in a smaller-bore pipe will freeze more easily (and more quickly) than water in a larger-bore pipe (presuming equivalent environments).
 Since smaller-bore pipes present a greater risk of freezing, insulation is typically used in combination with alternative methods of freeze prevention (e.g., modulating trace heating cable, or ensuring a consistent flow of water through the pipe).